vitaliiivanovspryker/neuron-ai/CONTRIBUTING.md

 > Note: Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

 - Email: [support@inspector.dev](support@inspector.dev)
-- Use the live chat widget in your dashboard.
+- Use the live chat widget in your Inspector account.

 ## How can I contribute?